 Crowder College’s Veterinary Technology program is a seventy-eight (78) credit hour curriculum to earn an Associate in Applied Science degree.
 This program which is accredited through the American Veterinary Medical Association (AVMA).
 Registered Veterinary Technicians in Missouri must graduate from an AVMA accredited program, pass the Veterinary Technician National Exam, and the Missouri State Exam.

-Crowder College accepts sixteen (16) students per year into the Veterinary Technology program.
-The number of general education classes a student has completed, his/her grade point average, experience in the field, and letters of recommendation will all be considered when deciding whether or not to accept a student into the Veterinary Technology Program.
+Crowder College accepts eighteen (18) students per year into the Veterinary Technology program.
+The number of general education classes a student has completed, his/her grade point average, experience in the field, and letters of recommendation will all be considered when deciding whether or not to accept a student.

 Students must have successfully completed a college biology or zoology class to apply for the program.
-Students must also be at the level of Crowder’s Math 100 or Business Math, English 100, and at a reading level greater than or equal to LOC 90 to be considered for acceptance into the program.
+Students must also be at the level of Crowder’s Math 100, English 101, and at a reading level greater than or equal to LOC 90 to be considered for acceptance into the program.